-- Our growth has been through referral not acquisition - We currently employ 21 Strata Managers, 17 of which are fully licensed Strata Managing Agents.
-And our trainees are undertaking studies to fulfill their licensing requirements. - 3 of our Senior Managers are certified trainers for the Certificate IV, Assessment and Workplace Training, 2 of which have taught Strata Management Licensing course at TAFE NSW. - We also employ 10 administrative and support staff and 2 part time managers to assist our managers with their duties. - We currently have over to 700 strata and community schemes under management, comprising over to 14,000 individual strata lots. - Our management portfolio encompasses the entire Sydney Metropolitan area and reaches as far north as the Newcastle and the Hunter Valley, south to Goulburn, and west to Penrith. - Management expertise incorporates all classes of strata and community title properties from small home unit, villa or townhouse schemes to high rise residential and commercial buildings, shopping centres, factory complexes, retirement villages and restaurants. - Our retention rate of the strata properties that we manage is currently over 97%, which is one of the highest in the industry. - We are professionals in the field of strata and community title management; we have no other interests in real estate sales or property leasing. - If you have family, friends or clients who are not happy with their current strata management Network Strata Services would be only to happy to assist in providing a comprehensive management strategy to overcome the short term hurdles and develop a long term wealth growing strategy for the building.
+- Our growth has been through referral not acquisition - We currently employ 36 Strata Managers, 28 of which are fully licensed Strata Managing Agents.
+And our trainees are undertaking studies to fulfill their licensing requirements. - 12 of our strata managers have undertaken a Certificate IV in Training and Assessment in order to provide strata management training to the wider industry. - We also employ 27 administration and support staff and 3 relief strata managers to assist our strata managers with their duties. - We currently have over 1,100 strata and community schemes under management comprising of over 36,000 individual strata lots. - Our Management portfolio encompasses the entire Sydney metropolitan area, as well as the Illawarra.
+We service as far north as the Central Coast, as far west as the Blue mountains and we manage schemes as far south as Kiama. - Management expertise incorporates all classes of strata and community title properties from small home unit, villa or townhouse schemes to high rise residential and commercial buildings, Building Management Committees (BMCs), shopping centres, factory complexes, retirement villages and restaurants. - Our retention rate of the strata properties that we manage is currently over 97%, which is one of the highest in the industry. - We are professionals in the field of strata and community title management; we have no other interests in real estate sales or property leasing. - If you have family, friends or clients who are not happy with their current strata management, Netstrata would be only to happy to assist in providing a comprehensive management strategy to overcome the short term hurdles and develop a long term wealth growing strategy for the building.